Moritz-Steinle/TSF-Transformer-ARIMA-Comparison/README.md

 5. `influx_arima()`: Trains and evaluates an ARIMA model on the real-life scenario data.
 6. `sawtooth_arima()`: Trains and evaluates an ARIMA model on the mock sawtooth data
-7. `run_arima_comparison()`: Runs ARIMA comparisons on the real-life scenario data with different resolutions.
+7. `run_arima_comparison()`: Currently only available with database access.
+Runs ARIMA comparisons on the real-life scenario data with different resolutions.

 ## Notes